 When a cuttlefish dies, its skeleton floats to the ocean’s surface, often washing up on shore.
-Here, the cuttlebone will frequently attract the attention of wild hermit crabs.
+Here, the cuttlebone will frequently attract the attention of hermit crabs.

-Calcium is the most critical of all components of a hermit crab diet, as they rely on this mineral to build and maintain a robust exoskeleton.
+Calcium is the most critical component of a hermit crab’s diet because they rely on this mineral to build and maintain a robust exoskeleton.

 Can Hermit Crabs Eat Cuttlebone?

-While leafy greens are an acceptable source of the mineral, hermit crabs grow bored if they eat the same food every day.
-Cuttlebone is the perfect supplementation, especially when paired with Vitamin D.
+While leafy greens are an acceptable mineral source, hermit crabs grow bored if they eat the same food daily.
+Cuttlebone is the ideal supplementation when paired with vitamin D.

-Vitamin D and Cuttlebone
+Vitamin D And Cuttlebone

-Offer small quantities of red meat (especially liver), oily scaled fish, and egg yolks.
-Small servings of breakfast cereal can also provide hermit crabs with Vitamin D.
+Offer small quantities of red meat (especially liver), oily-scaled fish, and egg yolks.
+Small servings of breakfast cereal (like bran flakes and Quaker oats) can also provide hermit crabs with vitamin D.

-Where To Buy Cuttlebone for Hermit Crabs
+Where To Get Cuttlebone

 If you’re looking for cuttlebone, here are your options:

-- Exotic pet stores
+- Exotic pet stores.

-- Butchers and fishmongers
+- Butchers and fishmongers.

-- Finding cuttlebone on the beach
+- Finding cuttlebone on the beach.

 The product should read as “washed and desalinated.”
-This means the cuttlebone has been treated and cleaned, removing potential bacteria that could harm hermit crabs.
+This means the cuttlebone has been treated and cleaned, removing bacteria that could be harmful to hermit crabs.

 How To Give Hermit Crabs Cuttlebone